yarlson/vibenstein3d/spec.md

-# Developer Specification: Wolfenstein 3D–Inspired FPS
+# Developer Specification: Vibenstein ThreeD

 ## 1. Project Overview

 **Concept:**
-Develop a first-person shooter inspired by Wolfenstein 3D, targeted for modern desktop browsers.
+Develop a first-person shooter inspired by classic FPS games, targeted for modern desktop browsers.
 The game combines classic maze-like levels, hit-scan combat, and straightforward enemy AI with modern visual enhancements, dynamic lighting, high-resolution textures, and post-processing effects.
 The game is session-based (no save/load), with handcrafted levels defined using a grid-based layout, and features a HUD that displays health, ammo, keys, and score.

 ---